PavelShkuropatsky/noname_layout_study_4/README.md

 # noname_layout_study_4

-Flutter project to learn in layout development
+Flutter project to learn in layout development (mainly for Android)

 The design, pics, text and etc is mostly taken from the video https://www.youtube.com/watch?v=mCPfzB5FjFo